werto87/small_memory_tree/README.md

 4. Add small_memory_tree to your CMake

 ## Use another tree library with small memory tree
 small memory tree currently supports st_tree::tree and stlplus::ntree. small memory tree can be used with other tree libraries by inheriting from BaseNodeAdapter and BaseNodeAdapter from smallMemoryTreeAdapter.hxx.
+See stTree.hxx for an example implementation
 ###